 In case you were wondering, yes, the word “smart” in smart TV entails the same thing as the smart in smartphone; simply put, these gadgets can interact with other devices using wireless protocols like Wi-Fi.
 “But, what exactly is a Roku TV?”
 You may inquire.
 Well, when it comes to the question of a Roku TV, it is a kind of smart TV that relies on the Roku software for its operating system.

-Smart TV vs Roku TV – What is the Difference between these two?
+Smart TV vs Roku TV – What is Difference between these two in 2022?

 Let us survey some of its qualities in contrast to a smart TV to give you a better handle on what is what.